InsideSalesOfficial/isdc-elm-ui/README.md

 # InsideSales.com Elm UI
-This are functions, color palettes and typography for our UI
+These are functions, color palettes and typography for our UI

 ## Clone Repo
 ```